OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaSecurityManager.rst

         By having multiple PSKs the device is able to participate in multiple secure systems.
 Note that adding a PSK over the network will only work if the controller has a secure connection to the device and control security has been turned on.
-If this is not the case the method will return DeviceError.
+If this is not the case, the method will return DeviceError.

         This method has id ``3.4``.